bharrisau/bharrisau.github.io/_posts/2013-10-23-usb-vid-pid-solution.markdown

 The VID/PID pair of 0x????/0x???? is available to support these devices.
 The device MUST comply with the following to use this VID/PID pair:

 1. The device MUST implement the DFU specification.
-2. The device descriptor MUST set bcdDevice to be 0x0010.
+2. The device descriptor MUST set bDeviceClass, bDeviceSubClass, bDeviceProtocol, and bcdDevice to be 0x00, 0x00, 0x00, and 0x0010, respectively.
 3. Device descriptor MUST specify manufacturer and product descriptions.
 The product description MUST be available at least in language 0x0409 (English/US).
 4. The product description MUST include a URL to a project page for the device.
 The product page MUST provide documentation of the format used for the firmware file.
 5. The DFU interface descriptor MUST provide a string descriptor.
 This descriptor MUST be available at least in language 0x0409 (English/US).